Isaac Paredes Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays, including Isaac Paredes (.261 on-base percentage in past 10 games, 87 points below season-long percentage), battle starting pitcher Kutter Crawford and the Boston Red Sox at Tropicana Field, Tuesday at 6:40 PM ET.
+Isaac Paredes -- with an on-base percentage of .261 in his past 10 games, 87 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Nick Pivetta on the hill, on September 6 at 6:40 PM ET.

-In his previous game, he went 1-for-5 with an RBI against the Guardians.
+He had a hitless showing in his last game (0-for-3 with an RBI) against the Red Sox.

 Isaac Paredes Game Info & Props vs. the Red Sox